Connect with others who understand.

 Type 1 Narcolepsy

 Type 1 narcolepsy is also called narcolepsy with cataplexy.
-Type 1 narcolepsy is extremely rare.
+Type 1 narcolepsy is the most common form of narcolepsy, however, it is still extremely rare.
 Narcolepsy with cataplexy is believed to impact between 25 and 100 of every 100,000 people.

 Symptoms of Type 1 Narcolepsy